 We made it back to Yokoo Sanso 2.5 hours later at 11:50AM.
 The view from Yokoo Sanso is definitely much better today, compared to the foggy view yesterday.
 I’ll put both here for comparison purposes – I made sure to take them from the same angle!

-After a quick 30 mins rest, we continued our way back to Kamikochi.
+After a quick 30 minutes rest, we continued our way back to Kamikochi.
 Similar to Day 1, the trail back from Yokoo Sanso to Kamikochi remains quite a boring trail.
 I suppose Day 2 is slightly better because it was such a good day though, so I was able to take more photos!

-I guess because the weather is so good, more wild life decided to come out, but thankfully no bears.
+I guess because the weather is so good, more wildlife decided to come out, but thankfully no bears.
 We saw a flightless bird, a brown/white squirrel-like rodent.
 We met a gang of Japanese Macaque (pink-faced monkeys) in the forest just before Tokusawaen Lodge.
 I was honestly scared of monkeys – they are known to be aggressive, but thankfully nothing bad happened!

 At 3:30PM we finally reached back to where we started, Kappabashi.
 To my delight, the conditions stayed clear and the bridge looked a lot more beautiful than the previous day when it was all foggy and rainy!